mohamedsaada12/mohamedsaada12/README.md

 ## About Me 🚀

-“I am a learner of the ALX [specify program] and I want to revamp my GitHub Profile to make it stand out from the crowd in my job search.
+“I am a learner of the ALX Back_end Development and I want to revamp my GitHub Profile to make it stand out from the crowd in my job search.
 This is why I started with software engineering, what I am passionate about and what inspires me: [insert].
 My aim is to [insert your vision] and that’s why I would like to work on [insert the types of projects you would like to work on].Please prepare a template I can use, which revamps all the sections of the GitHub profile.
 Enrich this template with HTML markups and compelling format and make it professional.
 After finishing, please ask me how you can help me making this template more personalized.

 - 🌱 Currently learning: **[new technologies or skills you're currently learning]**